harrykipper/x210/README.md

     * **LP130QP1_SPA1.icm** ICM colour profile for the 13" 3000x2000 screen.
  * kernel_patches
     * **x210-battery-fix.patch** Detect correct battery capacity and discharge rate (only needed on stock BIOS)
     * **r8169-enable-aspm.patch** Enable L1 ASPM and substates on the realtek ethernet NIC.
-There are no issues enabling ASPM for the chip contained in the x210, alternatively the [r8168](https://github.com/simonbcn/r8168-dkms) module from Realtek can be used.
-However ASPM is often lost after resuming from sleep with r8168.
+As of Linux 5.10 there seem to be no issues enabling ASPM for the chip contained in the x210.
+Alternatively the [r8168](https://github.com/simonbcn/r8168-dkms) module from Realtek can be used. r8168 enables ASPM natively, however ASPM is often lost after resuming from sleep with this module.
     * **hda_intel-enable-power-gating.patch** /sys/kernel/debug/pmc_core/pch_ip_power_gating_status shows PCH IP: 9  - HDA-PGD0 State: Off with this patch.
 This is a precondition for s0ix (which does not work yet)
  * **.config**  Coreboot .config file
  * **bios-ec-mod.bin** Full bios dump including the modified EC.